larswan/larswan/README.md

 </div>

 <h3 align="center">Full Stack Software Developer | UGA Alumn | Multi-Instrumentalist and Animator</h3>
 I'm a front-end developer based in NYC, currently open to new positions.
-Through my background in art, music and animation I've developed skills in creative collaboration, project managment and communication.
-You can find demos of previous web-applications as well as examples of my art on my <a href="http://www.larsoncollier.com/"><b>portfolio</b></a>.

-Reach me at collierlarson@gmail.com or LinkedIn.
+Through my background in art, music and animation I've developed skills in creative collaboration, project managment and communication. <br></br>You can find demos of previous web-applications as well as examples of my art on my <a href="http://www.larsoncollier.com/"><b>portfolio</b></a>.
+Feel free to <a href="mailto:collierlarson@gmail.com"><b>e-mail</b></a> me collierlarson@gmail.com or reach out on <a href="https://www.linkedin.com/in/larson-collier/"><b>LinkedIn</b></a>!
 <br></br>
 <div align="center" id="badges">
   <a href="https://www.linkedin.com/in/larson-collier/">